What is The Difference Between Marijuana & Hemp?

 Hemp and marijuana can’t be grown together: if marijuana grows among, or even near a hemp field, the hemp’s pollen can ruin the marijuana crop, destroying marijuana’s psychoactivity.
 Both crops become worthless.

-CBD or THC, What is Better for Me?
+CBD or THC,

 If you are seeking a more mind altering or “high” experience, then THC is for you.
 If you are looking for more of a relaxing feeling, without the stress of being “high” or worrying about THC showing up on a drug test, then CBD is probably better for you.
 No matter which one you choose, it is always best to consult with your doctor prior to experimentation with the two.
 If you are looking for a complete THC-free product we suggest our CBD Isolate Oil